 Drop us an email at email@example.com, and we'll get back to you as quickly as possible!

 What's the difference between the Emerging Artist Program and the Pre-Professional Program?

 The biggest difference between the two programs is the complexity of content being discussed during training (e.g., preparing for international export vs. booking a show, writing a strategic release plan vs. writing a bio).
-Emerging Artists will have the opportunity participate in the 2022 Showcase Tour.
+Emerging Artists will have the opportunity to participate in the 2023 Showcase Tour.
 Emerging Artists will also be held to a far higher standard for completing materials identified throughout the program for their own artistry (e.g., a strategic plan).
 The Emerging Artist Program is also expected to be longer in length (pending funding announcement).

 Can I apply to both the Emerging Artist Program and the Pre-Professional Program?

 If you would like to be considered for both programs, only apply for the Emerging Artist Program.
 There is a field within the application where you can identify you would like to be considered for both programs.
 To be considered for both programs, you must submit all supplementary application requirements for the Emerging Artist application.